 - Borrower begins the forgiveness process by following the instructions above.

 - Borrower enters employee, expense and other relevant forgiveness information into Congressional Bank’s online portal.
-Please review below for required documents.
+Please review below for required documents, if applicable.

-- The Congressional Bank team reviews the numbers and supporting documentation provided and requests any additional information from the borrower.
+- The Congressional Bank team reviews the numbers and supporting documentation provided (if applicable) and requests any additional information from the borrower.

-- The Congressional Bank team generates a filled-out PDF forgiveness application that the Borrower prints out, signs, and then uploads back to the forgiveness portal.
+- The Congressional Bank team generates a filled-out PDF forgiveness application that the Borrower signs and uploads back to the forgiveness portal.

-- The Congressional Bank does one final review and then submits to the SBA.
+- The Congressional Bank completes a final review and then submits to the SBA.

 - Congressional Bank notifies the borrower as to the final outcome of the SBA review.